ebraamhani/Fine-tune-Serve-a-Small-Language-Model/README.md

 Once the server is running, you can interact with your AI assistant in several ways:

 1.  **Interactive Docs**: Open a web browser and go to **http://127.0.0.1:8000/docs**.
 This interface lets you test all API endpoints directly.
-2.  **Automated Script**: Run the included test script to verify all endpoints are working correctly.
+2.  **Run the Benchmark**: Use the built-in benchmark command to evaluate the model's performance.
     ```bash
-    python scripts/test_api.py
+    python main.py benchmark
     ```

 #### **Step 5: (Optional) Re-train the Model**